jasonalshamary/hungryadmin/content/pages/resume.rst

 - Devise multiple methods by which to reduce mail spam and decrease associated billing expenses.

-- Create custom Datadog plugins to report additional information on mulitple services to provide actionable insights.
+- Create custom Datadog plugins to report additional information on multiple services to provide actionable insights.

 - Improve and refine monitoring throughout the environment resulting in fewer